 So something as simple as providing period supplies means that you are making menstruation management accessible in your house.
 Plus you are talking about menstruation openly and with out shame.
 Powerful messages from just one small thing!

-Or if you only have boys, why not use it as an opportunity to talk about periods, and about the fact that some of the girls visiting your house will now be menstruating, therefore it would be helpful for them if you made your bathroom period positive.
+Or if you only have boys (or kids with male bodies), why not use it as an opportunity to talk about periods, and about the fact that some of the females visiting your house will now be menstruating, therefore it would be helpful for them if you made your bathroom period positive.

 This is how we made our house (or bathroom/toilet) period positive.